fpatron/tig-dashboard/README.md

     * Search for "Prometheus"
     * Connection : Prometheus URL : http://192.168.X.X:9090    (put the IP of the computer running docker)
     * Click on "Save & test"

-2. Import the dashboard
-    * Go to Home > Dashboard
-    * Download the dashboard in [JSON format](https://raw.githubusercontent.com/fpatron/tig-dashboard/master/grafana/tig-dashboard.json)
-    * Click on the "New" > "Import" button
-    * Upload the dashboard in JSON format
-    * Select the requested datasources

-Once everything is set up, wait at least 30 minutes to get good metrics on your dashboard :)

-After the initial installation, wait at least 24 hours to obtain reliable metrics.

-That's all!
-Enjoy!

 ## Donations